San Mateo High School: Campus

 The school moved twice in 1903, and then to Baldwin Avenue in 1911, before moving to its present location on Delaware Street in 1927.
 In 2001, the school demolished and entirely replaced the original building in an effort to meet modern earthquake safety requirements.
 Dedicated in August 2005, the new building strongly echoes the design and materials of the original in part due to strong public outcry about the decision to demolish the structure.
 On February 10, 2006, the campus quad was dedicated to alumnus Merv Griffin, who donated $250,000 to the school ($125,000 of which was intended for the performing arts department).
 The Merv Griffin Quad sits squarely in the center of the campus and student life at San Mateo High.
 It includes an amphitheater built in the Greek-style and the Thomas Mohr clock tower, named after a longtime district superintendent and reminiscent of the tower and chimes that were removed from the building during the 1934–1935 structural reinforcements.
 The courtyard is a popular gathering place for students during lunchtime and rallies.

 Efforts to improve the school's educational facilities, while preserving its unique heritage, are ongoing.
 The Performing Arts Center, which is shared with county-wide performing arts groups and seats 1,540 people, completed a $26.5 million renovation in 2013.
 The smaller Flex Theatre was built with District and Drama Booster funds in 1993.

 During the 2005 rebuilding process, the original library was recreated, maintaining its signature fireplace and mantel and high ceilings.
 It affords a panoramic view of the center courtyard of the school.

 Other improvements to the school have occurred since the 2002 Centennial including transformation of the main athletic stadium with all-weather surfaces for football and soccer and an eight-lane all-weather track, remodeling of the swimming pool in 2003–2005, an expanded weight room, and the building of a joint-use Community Gym housing the wrestling and dance rooms and a full-court basketball area.

-Grades

-The academic calendar consists of two semesters of 18 weeks each.
-Classes (excluding 0th and 8th period) regularly meet three times a week, twice for 91-minute block periods and for 51-minute periods on Mondays.
-As of the 2012-13 school year, 51-minute periods were switched to Mondays.
-Each course has a value of five credits per semester.
-Grading is on a 4.0 point scale.
-Grade point average and class rank (unweighted) are computed in January of the senior year.
-All courses taken in 9th, 10th, and 11th and first semester of the 12th grade, including PE are used for final transcripts.
-The Canvas system is actively used by a majority of the staff for students and parents that displays assignments for the students.

-In 2009, 266 students took the Advance Placement (AP) exams with a 79% pass rate (score of 3 or higher).